BloomTech-Labs/labs9-cleaner-pos/README.md

 ## Stripe

 All user payments are processed using Stripe via the react-stripe-elements plugin.
 Once the user submits their payment information, it is converted to a token that can be safely sent to the server.
-This eliminates the need for our app to handle sensitive credit card data and minimizes the financial and legal liability of the project.
+This eliminates the need for our app to handle sensitive credit card data and minimizes the financial and legal liability of the project, as well as the user billing their guests.
 Information about the Stripe API can be found [in their documentation](https://stripe.com/docs/api).

 ## Environment Variables